Arts

 Design Build

-Throughout this course, students will learn to articulate real-world challenges, envision innovative solutions, develop comprehensive plans, acquire the skills necessary for execution, and ultimately bring their designs to life by creating tangible objects that address identified needs.
-The course is divided into two main components: the design phase and the build phase.
-During the initial part of the course, students will delve into the design process, where they will explore various design principles, techniques, and methodologies.
-Through hands-on activities, research, and collaborative projects, students will learn to identify and analyze problems, generate multiple design concepts, refine their ideas through feedback and iteration, and develop detailed plans for implementation.
-In the second part of the course, students will transition from design to construction as they bring their visions to fruition.
-They will have the opportunity to work with a variety of materials, including wood, and metal, as they translate their design plans into physical objects.
-Students will learn essential craftsmanship skills, safe tool operation, and construction techniques relevant to their chosen projects.
-Students will regularly critique and discuss each other’s work in order to share experiences, identify successful elements in their work, and support each other’s efforts as skills are built.
-Gaining control of the medium takes time and things don’t always go as planned.
-Deviations from the plan will be explored during class critiques.
-Students will use and research historic case studies to inspire design.
-Students will maintain a journal that includes records of projects and design, processes, skills learned, inspirations, and reflections.
+How can the design process—research, planning, iteration, and making—be used to create meaningful, functional objects that respond to real-world needs?
+Throughout this course, students learn to articulate real-world challenges, envision innovative solutions, develop comprehensive plans, acquire the skills necessary for execution, and ultimately bring their designs to life by creating tangible objects that address identified needs.
+The course is divided into two primary phases: design and build.
+During the first part of the course, students delve into the design process, where they explore various design principles, techniques, and methodologies.
+Through hands-on activities, research, and collaborative projects, students learn to identify and analyze problems, generate multiple design concepts, refine their ideas through feedback and iteration, and develop detailed plans for implementation.
+In the second portion of the course, students transition from design to construction as they bring their visions to fruition.
+They have the opportunity to work with a diverse variety of materials as they translate their design plans into physical objects.
+Students learn essential craftsmanship skills, safe tool operation, and construction techniques relevant to their chosen projects.
+Students regularly critique and discuss each other’s work in order to share experiences, identify successful elements, and support each other’s efforts as they build individual skills.
+Gaining control of a medium takes time and things don’t always go as planned; deviations from initial plans are explored during class critiques.
+All students maintain journals that include records of projects and design, processes, skills learned, inspirations, and reflections.

 Digital Filmmaking